How to start a bounce house business and get jumping

 - Create a price list for add-ons like a generator or a concession machine.

-Step 10: Scale your business and maintain quality
+Step 10: How do you scale your business and maintain quality?

 Keep your quality high